kevinmildau/msFeaST/dashboard_data_schema.md

 	nodes: [
 		{
-			"id": "uniqueNodeIdentifier", // unique for each node in the network "size": numericSize, // based on a univ. statistical measure, scaled to pixels between 10 and 50.
-A node size in px.
+			"id": "uniqueNodeIdentifier", // unique for each node in the network "size": numericSize, // A node size in px.
+Based on a univ. statistical measure scaled to pixels between 10 and 50.
 			"group": "groupKey1", // matching the keys in groupNames exactly "x": numericCoordinateValue, // x location on canvas for the node in pixels "y": numericCoordinateValue, // y location on canvas for the node in pixels